 This article describes how to use access tokens in HTTP requests to access protected resources such as Sitefinity Web API.
 You need to perform the following:

-Here are two samples how to configure your apps with Sitefinity CMS and acquire an access token using the Resource owner flow and the Implicit flow.
+Following are two samples demonstrating how to configure your applications with Sitefinity CMS and acquire an access token using the Resource owner flow and the Implicit flow.
 You can also take a look at the sample MVC application, which can obtain access tokens from Sitefinity CMS with implicit flow and can call the Sitefinity CMS Web API at the GitHub repository.

 Perform the following: